EmbodiedCognition/py-c3d/README.rst

 This package includes a script for converting C3D motion data to CSV format (``c3d2csv``) and an OpenGL-based visualization tool for observing the motion described by a C3D file (``c3d-viewer``).

+Note for the viewer you need to install `pyglet`.
+This can be done by installing the gui extra of py-c3d:

+    pip install "c3d[gui]"

 Library
 ~~~~~~~